fleetdm/fleet/docs/3-Deployment/4-Example-deployment-scenarios.md

 To install MySQL from Helm, run the following command.
 Note that there are some options that are specified.
 These options basically just enumerate that:

-- There should be a `kolide` database created
+- There should be a `fleet` database created
-- The default user's username should be `kolide`
+- The default user's username should be `fleet`

 ```
 helm install \
   --name fleet-database \
-  --set mysqlUser=kolide,mysqlDatabase=kolide \
+  --set mysqlUser=fleet,mysqlDatabase=fleet \
   stable/mysql
 ```